New announcement. Learn more

 • Pain aggravated by hard, thin-soled shoes or walking barefoot on hard floors

-• In contrast to plantar fasciitis, there is no sharp “first step” morning pain pattern
+• In contrast to plantar fasciitis: no sharp “first step” morning pain pattern

 Diagnosis